Layer 2, Layer 3 & Layer 4 Switch: What’s the Difference?

 Conclusion

-With the development of technologies, the intelligence of switches are continuously progressing on different layers of the network.
+With the development of technologies, the intelligence of switches is continuously progressing on different layers of the network.
 The mix application of different layer switches (Layer 2, Layer 3 and Layer 4 switch) is a more cost-effective solution for big data centers.
 Understanding these switching layers can help you make better decisions.